Skip to main content

 Option 1: Upgrade to an HO-5

 The most comprehensive solution.
 Ask your agent or carrier about upgrading your entire policy from an HO-3 to an HO-5.
-This converts your contents coverage from named perils to open perils, giving your belongings the same level of protection as your dwelling.
+This converts your personal property coverage from named perils to open perils, giving your belongings the same level of protection as your dwelling.
 Not all carriers offer the HO-5 in all states, and the premium increase varies, but this is the cleanest way to eliminate the coverage gap.

 Option 2: Add the HO 15 00 Endorsement